Aloshi/EmulationStation/THEMES.md

 * `horizontalMargin` - type: FLOAT.
 	- Horizontal offset for text from the alignment point.
 If `alignment` is "left", offsets the text to the right.
 If `alignment` is "right", offsets text to the left.
 No effect if `alignment` is "center".
 Given as a percentage of the element's parent's width (same unit as `size`'s X value).
 * `forceUppercase` - type: BOOLEAN.
 Draw text in uppercase.
+* `lineSpacing` - type: FLOAT.
+Controls the space between lines (as a multiple of font height).
+Default is 1.5.

 #### ninepatch